MassDynamics/MDCustomR/README.md

 produce the output as a named list.
 An example of this function is provided in `./process.R`.

+The naming conventions for the output need to be based on the type of dataset produced.

+Currently, only Intensty datasets are supported.
+For example, the intensity type needs to return a list including `intensity`, `metadata` and the optional `runtime_metadata`.

+These types can be found in the [MD Dataset Package](https://github.com/MassDynamics/md_dataset)

 # Step 2: Create the Python Runner

 Write a Python runner, as shown in `./process_r.py`.
 This script uses